 Your browser does not support this video.

-SQL 2012 Admin, Part 3: Security and Resource Mgmt
+SQL 2012 Admin, Part 3 of 5: Security and Resource Mgmt

 with expert Chris Bell